 - Clean and disinfect frequently touched objects and surfaces (door handles, keyboards etc)

-It is mandatory to wear a face covering in enclosed / indoor public spaces, such as shops, supermarkets, shopping centres, cinemas, libraries, community centres, amusement arcades, heritage sites, hairdressers, places of worship, hospitals and when you travel on public transport, including within the transport hub too.
+It is mandatory to wear a face mask in enclosed / indoor public spaces, such as supermarkets and when you travel on public transport, including within the transport hub too.

 - Children under the age of 11

-- People with disabilities or certain health conditions, such as respiratory or cognitive impairments, that make it difficult for them to wear a face covering
+- People with disabilities or certain health conditions, such as respiratory or cognitive impairments, that make it difficult for them to wear a face mask

 - Anyone travelling with or providing assistance to someone who relies on lip reading to communicate